nilesr/formgen/README.md

 	- global which cols to select
 	- callback functions
 - detail view generator
-- Detail views used to automatically display pictures, now they don't because we loop over the colmap instead of d.getColumns().
+- Detail views used to automatically display pictures, now they don't because we loop over the colmap instead of data.getColumns().

 ### Small stuff